 There are a few different ways to measure and analyze churn.
 While you can assess your churn rate quickly using our free churn rate calculator, to model seasonal churn, you need to measure churn monthly over several cycles, or years.

 By mapping churn rate on a graph like the one below, you can identify the seasons in which you get extreme high and low points in your churn rate.
-Even if there’s clear seasonal churn, it’s still important to consider the data in the context of your customer segments and any factors like price increases or changes in features that may also be driving churn.
+Even if there’s clear seasonal churn, it’s still important to consider the data across your customer segments and factor in price increases or changes in features that may also be driving churn.

 For greater insight into your business’s churn and seasonality, it’s useful to model your churn rate with the following formulas: